Xovesh/Personal-Projects/README.md

   I need an App to read them.

-  Uhm, Ads and to many permissions, dont like it.
+  Uhm, Ads and to many permissions, don't like it.

-  __Let's create Free ads PDF reader__
+  Let's create __Android PDF Reader__